hiroeorz/hibana/README.md

 The generated Worker imports `dist/wasm/app.wasm`, boots the Ruby VM via `@ruby/wasm-wasi`, and forwards requests to the Rack-style endpoint defined in `app/app.rb` (`Hibana::ENTRYPOINT`).
 The default template returns `Hello from Hibana Ruby!`.

 ## Requirements & Notes
-- Ruby 3.4.7 (preview) with WASM/WASI support, plus Bundler.
+- Ruby 3.4.7 with WASM/WASI support, plus Bundler.
 - Node.js 22+ and npm.
 - Cloudflare Wrangler v4 (`devDependencies` in the template pin the minimum version).
 - The CLI builds a manifest (`dist/wasm/manifest.{json,js}`) containing embedded Ruby sources.
 Workers load this manifest dynamically to hydrate the Ruby VM.